Code-Institute-Submissions/cr-strategy/README.md

 It uses Angular and it's routing features to operate as a single page site.
 It is styled with Bootstrap.
 ## Features
 ### Existing Features
+- Mobile Friendly NavBar
-- None yet!
+- Footer
 ### Features Left to Implement
 - Site Features
-    - NavBar
-    - Footer
     - Home Page
     - News Page
     - Deck Page